 Finding cab services in India, especially Agra is not as inconvenient as it was before.
 With cab services like Ola expanding their market, cabs, while traveling in Agra offer best-in-class service for a slight increase in price.

 The local market in Agra, the Sadar Bazaar is a place where you will find the best in leather and marble that Agra has to offer.
 Handicraft items including the famous Agra shoes are on offer.
 Bargaining will get you a reasonable offer for the beautiful items available in the market.

 - The market remains closed on Tuesdays

 - The chaat in particular at the Bazaar is a thing to try.

 There are several festivals that happen in Agra that take place throughout the course of the calendar year.
 Festivals such as the Taj Mahotsav and Taj Literature Festival, add to the tourists attractions with events and festivities planned throughout the day.

 10. Don’t just visit the Taj

 Agra isn’t just about the Taj.
 The city has so much more to offer!
 You can explore other places such as Jama masjid, Moti masjid, Akbar’s tomb, the river Yamuna, Agra fort and much more!

-Agra as a mark in history amazes me each time I travel.
+Agra, as a mark in history, amazes me each time I go there.
 The city features on every Indian tour guide’s itinerary and is a favorite among the locals as well as the tourists.